 IU Bloomington Libraries pays for full text access to many databases, journals and other online resources: view an A-Z list of all library-subscribed resources.
 IU Bloomington faculty, students, and staff can access these library-subscribed resources off campus through a service called EZProxy.
 EZProxy is a snippet of code that can be added to the URLs of library-subscribed online resources to create links that work on and off campus:

-To utilize EZProxy, you must access online resources from the library website or IUCAT, the library catalog.
+To utilize EZProxy, you must access online resources one of three ways.
 Why?
-Only these resource URLs have IU permalinks appended to them.
-The code snippets that make up an IU permalink look like:
+Only using these options will online resource URLs have IU permalinks appended to them.

 Option 1 Access library-subscribed resources using the library website or IUCAT, our IU-system catalog.Search the library website and IUCAT now!